seb-lean/vite/docs/guide/using-plugins.md

 ## Conditional Application

 By default, plugins are invoked for both serve and build.
-In cases where a plugin needs to be conditionally applied only during serve or build, use the `apply` property to only invoke them during `'build'` or `'serve'`:
+In cases where a plugin needs to be conditionally applied only during serve or build, use the `apply` property to only invoke them during `'build'`, `'serve'` or function resolving to boolean:

 ```js twoslash
 // vite.config.js